 In September 2013, Inkinen was taken on at relatively short notice to conduct Opera Australia’s first ever production of Wagner’s Der Ring des Nibelungen, directed by Neil Armfield.
 This, the third ever Ring Cycle in Australia’s history has been met with the highest acclamation from the international press and described as “…theatrically enthralling, conceptually provoking, and visually gorgeous…“ (Sydney Morning Herald).
 In August 2014, Australia’s Helpmann Awards voted Inkinen as Best Music Direction for Opera Australia’s Ring Cycle, recognising artistic excellence throughout Australia’s vibrant performing arts scene.

 In the operatic pit, he has conducted at the Finnish National Opera and made a very successful debut at La Monnaie in Brussels conducting the Rite of Spring with the Pina Bausch Dance Company.
 In spring 2012 he made debuts at the Staatsoper Berlin and Bayerische Staatsoper Munich conducting Eugene Onegin and in 2013 he conducted performances of Wagner’s Walkure and Das Rheingold in Palermo's Teatro Massimo.
 Inkinen was consequently awarded Italy’s National Association of Music Critics with the Franco Abbiati Prize for “Best Show” for Das Rheingold.
-The 2014 – 2015 season will see his return to the Finnish National Opera conducting Sibelius’ Kullervo and Stravinsky’s Rite of Spring in a debut with Cologne Opera in a choreography by Sasha Waltz.
+The 2014 – 2015 season will include Stravinsky’s Rite of Spring in a debut with Cologne Opera in a choreography by Sasha Waltz.

 In the studio, his recordings for Naxos with the New Zealand Symphony Orchestra of the complete cycle of Sibelius Symphonies, the premiere recording of Rautavaara’s Manhattan Trilogy, other music by Sibelius and the Brahms Violin Concerto with the Bournemouth Symphony have all been greeted with critical acclaim: Gramophone said of the release of music by Sibelius: